 - Students dropped from an elective because of enrollment limits in one term will be put on a waiting list and given priority for enrollment in subsequent terms subject to the priorities and order listed above.

 The above priorities apply to course or waiting list registration only during the official registration weeks.
 Courses added during the add/drop period will be on a first-come, first-served basis and dependent upon space availability.

-Prerequisites for courses may be waived by consent of the instructor, unless the catalog specifically states that the prerequisite may not be waived.
+Prerequisites for courses may be waived by consent of the instructor and the designated department chair, unless the catalog specifically states that the prerequisite may not be waived.
 A minimum grade may be included as part of each prerequisite.

 A credit hour is one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester or trimester per hour of credit.
 Students should expect to spend at least an equivalent amount of work as required above for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.

 Students wishing to register for credit hour overloads in any semester may do so in conformity with the following: